charmoniumQ/PROBE/docs/new_paper_todos.md

 1. Debug OCI image recording of Python
 2. Debug multiple extraneous versions appearing the dataflow graph
+3. Include symlinks properly in dataflow graph.
-3. Compute and store DFG at transcription time.
+4. Compute and store DFG at transcription time.
 Currently this is a separate command because transcription is (and must be for compatibility) implemented in Rust while DFG is implemented in Python.
-4. DFG should be based on persistent provenance
+5. DFG should be based on persistent provenance
-5. Develop heuristics for converting provenance graph to a run script.
+6. Develop heuristics for converting provenance graph to a run script.

 **Tasks for user-study**: